tensorchord/VectorChord/README.md

 ### Query

 The query statement is exactly the same as pgvector.
+VectorChord supports any filter operation and WHERE and JOIN clauses like pgvecto.rs with VBASE.
 ```SQL
 SELECT * FROM items ORDER BY embedding <-> '[3,1,2]' LIMIT 5;
 ```